 Neurodiversity

-- The Grove Resource Hub
+- The Grove Psychology Practice

 - Apr 16

-- 3 min read
+- 4 min read

 An exploration of how autism and ADHD may show up in everyday life

-This resource names a few of those patterns.
-Not as a checklist or definition, but as a way to support recognition, understanding, and self-compassion.
+While every neurodivergent person is unique, certain patterns often emerge—especially among those who identify as autistic, ADHDers, or both.
+This article explores some of those patterns.
+Not as a checklist or diagnosis, but as a way to support recognition, understanding, and self-compassion.

 Hiding stimming, sensory needs, or emotions